GameMakerHub/GameMakerStandards/proposed/GMSR-1-coding-style-guide.md

 ### 4.1.
 Script documentation

+Script documentation MUST follow JSDoc standards and syntax.

-Scripts SHOULD contain a description in a JSDoc Style comment block at the first line.
+Scripts SHOULD contain a description.

-If the description spans over multiple lines, all lines apart from the first MUST be indented with 4 spaces.
+The description MAY be prepended with @description, but only once.

+After the description there must be 1 empty comment line.

 Scripts MUST contain the parameters in a JSDoc Style comment block, at the first line, or after the description.

-Optional parameters MUST be enclosed in `[]`, and contain the default value, after an `=` sign.
+Scripts SHOULD contain a return type.

 There MUST be a blank line under the JSDoc block.